 Judy Wilson Bsc, PGDip, MBACP

-Modern life can be complicated and is often stressful resulting in distress and leaving many people with a sense of loss of meaning in their lives, and seeking a greater sense of fulfillment.What starts out as a problem can often be a turning point towards self- discovery and I provide support for people to achieve real change in their lives.
+Modern life can be complicated and is often stressful leaving many people with a sense of loss of meaning in their lives, and seeking a greater sense of fulfilment.
+By taking time to learn more about yourself, what began as a problem can often be a turning point towards self-discovery.

-I have a background in the NHS, private and voluntary sector services, and am a trained facilitator with the Freedom Programme.
-I adhere to the BACP ethical and legal guidelines and my experience includes working with low self-esteem, stress, anxiety, difficulties with relationships, adultery, betrayal, family and parenting issues, chronic illness, depression, abuse stemming from childhood and later experiences including sexual abuse, bereavement, loss, eating disorders and addiction.
+I have a background in the NHS, private and voluntary sector services.
+I adhere to the BACP ethical and legal guidelines and my experience includes working with depression,anxiety, difficulties with relationships, adultery, family and parenting issues, chronic illness, domestic and child abuse, bereavement, eating disorders and addiction.
 Sometimes clients come at a time of extreme crisis, and others when they feel the time is right to address long-standing concerns.

 Training, qualifications & experience